EliLillyCo/pytest-wdl/README.md

   - This converts BAM to SAM for diff comparison, enabling `allowed_diff_lines` usage since most BAM creation adds a command header or other comments that are expected to be different.
+  - This also replaces random UNSET-\w*\b type IDs that samtools often adds

 \* requires extra dependencies to be installed, see [Installing Data Type Plugins](#installing-data-type-plugins)